nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

 - Leave the **Max CFU** setting as default.
 - Provide a meaningful name for your compute pool.
 - Your compute pool will be up and running in a few minutes.

 ---

+Alternatively , we have terraform scripts to automate the steps , please refer to `flink.tf` for the spinning up a flink compute pool

+---